 Staying Safe Around Barcelona

-Barcelona is welcoming of locals and tourists alike.
-However, it is sometimes home to pickpockets.
+Barcelona is welcoming of locals and tourists alike, but it’s important to always be safe as the city is sometimes home to pickpockets.
 Take the necessary precautions to secure your belongings.
 Never leave your things unattended, walk along well-lit streets, keep a close eye on your group, and take the advice of locals.

 How to Get from Point A to Point B